believer-ufa/prettyforms/README.md

 ## Laravel 5

-For Laravel, a special component that greatly expands its features and uses for client validation of the library.
+For Laravel, a special component that greatly expands its features and uses for client validation the current library.
 For more details you can read about it on the [page of this component](https://github.com/believer-ufa/prettyforms-laravel).

 ## Example of use